adokoye/note-taker/README.md

   ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")

-    This is a application where you can record notes and store them on the page as a reminder or todo list.
-You can also record new notes, view previously stored notes and delete notes at will.
+    This is an application where you can record notes and store them on the page as a reminder or todo list.
+You can also record new notes, view previously stored notes and delete notes as you progress.

   # Table of Contents